Deadbeat Parents: How to Enforce Your Arizona Child Support Order

 I read an interesting article the other day about a man named Corey Curtis in Wisconsin.
 Mr. Curtis is the father of nine children with six different mothers.
 According to the news article, Mr. Curtis owes almost $100,000 in back child support.
 The fact that Mr. Curtis has multiple children by multiple women and is not paying child support is not what made this story newsworthy.
 What made this article interesting is that the family court judge, exasperated by Mr. Curtis’ failure to take responsibility for his children by paying his child support, ordered, as a condition of his probation, that he not procreate until he can demonstrate to the court that he can provide for his children.
 Under Wisconsin law, this type of legal restriction is permissible.

 The problem with deadbeat parents is a nationwide problem, including in Arizona.
 Here in Maricopa County, Sheriff Joe Arpaio conducts an annual deadbeat parent roundup.
-These sweeps are aimed locating and arresting parents (usually fathers) and criminals who are not providing court ordered financial support for their children.
+These sweeps are aimed to locate and arrest the parents (usually fathers) and criminals who are not providing court-ordered financial support for their children.
 Sheriff Arpaio points out that the purpose of his “Operation Don’t Be a Deadbeat” roundups is to send a message to parents to pay their child support.
-“As an Mesa Arizona criminal defense attorney this is one of Sheriff Joe’s programs I can support.”
+“As a Mesa Arizona criminal defense attorney this is one of Sheriff Joe’s programs I can support.”
 Says Mesa lawyer Dana Hogle

 The failure for a parent to pay child support can impact all of us.
 According to a 2011 Census Bureau Report, more than $35 billion dollars in child support was owed nationally in 2009.
 Among the more than 6.9 million custodial parents who were awarded child support in 2009, only 41.2% received the amount that was due.
 29.2% of custodial parents nationwide received none of the child support money they were due.
 The lack of payment to support these children naturally results in the need for more government programs to assist single parents who do not get consistent support.
 Other government resources, such as courts and child support enforcement agencies spend millions each year to track down deadbeat parents.

-Any parent that is owed back child support should take agressive measures to enforce the child support order.
+Any parent that is owed back child support should take aggressive measures to enforce the child support order.
 Making a non-paying parent stand before a judge and explain his or her failure to take care of his or her children is an uncomfortable thing for most parents.
 In many cases it is not a matter of ability to pay, it is a matter of motivation.
 With the proper motivation, many deadbeat parents begin working on the delinquency.
-Non-payment of child support is a serious matter with serious consequences that effect all of us.
+Non-payment of child support is a serious matter with serious consequences that affect all of us.
 The answer to non-payment is not often going to be a court order prohibiting procreation (although it is not a bad idea).
 A better answer is more accountability and consequences.
-Agressively enforcing your child support order with court action may be all the motivation your ex needs to do the right thing.
+Aggressively enforcing your child support order with court action may be all the motivation your ex-needs to do the right thing.